Analyzing Search Results

 Search results can be displayed in various hierarchical orders.
 The default order depends on the initial search but you can always change it with the Group by selector on the toolbar.

 You can also group search results by kind of usage - that is, how exactly the target item is used at different places - for example, declaration, invocation, parameter, method return, and so on.
 To do so, click Toggle grouping by kind on the toolbar.

 If you want to display results as a plain list, select None in the Group by selector.

 Independently of how you obtained the results in the Find Results window, you will see breakpoints and tracepoints if lines where they are set appear in the search results.
 Moreover, you can toggle breakpoints with F9, enable/disable breakpoints with Ctrl+F9, or access commands related to breakpoints and tracepoints from the context menu.

 Other actions with search results

-If the search results are related to each other (i.e. if they are usages of a specific symbol, symbols derived from a specific symbol, etc.), you can display them in the type dependency diagram by clicking Show on Diagram on the toolbar.
+If the search results are related to each other (that is, if they are usages of a specific symbol, symbols derived from a specific symbol, and so on), you can display them in the type dependency diagram by clicking Show on Diagram on the toolbar.

 If any symbol or a grouping node is not the target of the usages search in the current tab, you can find usages of this symbol or find usages of related symbols right from the Find Results window.
 To do so, right-click this item and choose the corresponding action in the context menu, or alternatively, press Alt+F7 or Shift+Alt+F7.